Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Magnetotransport in Multiband Systems in the Clean Limit

 As the anisotropy between the hopping parameters in x- and y-directions is in-/decreased, only the contributions to the conductivities, which are not of topological character, approach the fully an-/isotropic limit (see yellow/orange lines in \cref{fig:hofstadter_1_10}).
 For filling factors $n = r/q$, on the other hand, where $r$ Hofstadter bands are completely filled, the conductivities are invariant as long as no single energy gap becomes too small.

-As one can see by reducing the magnetic flux (\textbf{\cref{fig:hofstadter_1_30}}) for a fixed value of the anisotropy with $0 < t_\mathrm{y}/t_\mathrm{x} < 1$, the Hall signal is filling-wise divided into distinct regimes where it either approaches the fully anisotropic or the isotropic limit.
+By reducing the magnetic flux (\textbf{\cref{fig:hofstadter_1_30}}) for a fixed value of the anisotropy with $0 < t_\mathrm{y}/t_\mathrm{x} < 1$, one can see that the Hall signal is filling-wise divided into distinct regimes where it either approaches the fully anisotropic or the isotropic limit.
 The same holds true also for the longitudinal conductivity.
-The boundaries between those different cases are associated with the positions of the van Hove singularities of the field free model.\cite{Gobel2020} This is reasonable if one recalls that the van Hove singularities originate from the saddle points of the band structure and are thus at the same fillings as the transitions between different kinds of semiclassical orbits.
-In this specific case one finds closed orbits for low and high fillings of the anisotropic Hofstadter model, whereas in between the two van Hove singularities only open orbits exist (see insets in \cref{fig:hofstadter_1_30:DOS}).
-The isotropic limit is a special case: the two van Hove singularities merge in energy, which leads to an immediate switching from electron to hole like closed orbits, with only a single energy level in between accommodating open orbits.\cite{Arai2010} In the fully anisotropic limit on the other hand there are only open orbits, which are purely one-dimensional and yield no Hall signal as already mentioned.\\ The sharp topological peaks in the regions of open orbits that we find for high magnetic fields (\cref{fig:hofstadter_1_10:sigma_xy}) are washed out quickly by finite temperatures and scattering with decreasing magnetic field, as there the band gaps between the Hofstadter bands become small.
+The boundaries between those different cases are associated with the positions of the logarithmic Van Hove singularities of the field-free model.\cite{Gobel2020} This is reasonable if one recalls that those two Van Hove singularities originate from the saddle points of the band structure and are thus at the same fillings as the transitions between different kinds of semiclassical orbits.\cite{VanHove1953} In this specific case, one finds closed orbits for low and high fillings of the anisotropic Hofstadter model, whereas in between the logarithmic Van Hove singularities only open orbits exist (see insets in \cref{fig:hofstadter_1_30:DOS}).
+The isotropic limit is a special case: the two considered Van Hove singularities merge in energy, which leads to an immediate switching from electron to hole-like closed orbits, with only a single energy level in between accommodating open orbits.\cite{Arai2010} In the fully anisotropic limit, on the other hand, there are only open orbits, which are purely 1D and yield no Hall signal as already mentioned.

+The sharp topological peaks in the regions of open orbits that one finds for high magnetic fields (\cref{fig:hofstadter_1_10:sigma_xy}) are washed out quickly with decreasing magnetic field by finite temperatures and scattering, as there the gaps between the Hofstadter bands become small.

-From semiclassical Boltzmann transport theory one can deduce an expression for the non-topological contributions to the Hall conductivity of the considered band model at zero temperature, assuming $t_\mathrm{y} \leq t_\mathrm{x}$:
+From semiclassical Boltzmann transport theory, one can deduce an expression for the nontopological contributions to the Hall conductivity of the considered band model at zero temperature, assuming $t_\mathrm{y} \leq t_\mathrm{x}$: